sandroJayas/user-service/README.md

 ```

 ### Run migrations
-Migration files live in /migrations
+Migration files live in /migrations/sql

-To manually apply them use:
+To apply them and regenerate the schema use:
 ```
-task migrate
+task regenerate-schema
 ```

 ### Run swagger